montaguk/crowd.ed/docs/source/contributing.rst

 in need of support from software developers to build and expand our software platform.
 If you are interested in joining the development effort, check out the :doc:`Developers Page </developers>`.

-Unfortunately, since we don't have the plaform completed yet, we're not quite ready to accept major contributions from *non-technical* types.
+Unfortunately, since we don't have the platform completed yet, we're not quite ready to accept major contributions from *non-technical* types.
 However, don't be discouraged!
 Once we have the platform up and running, there will be plenty of work to go around.
 If you would like to stay informed of our progress, you can join our mailing list, and we'll let you know when we're ready